Natasha Sheybani

 Natasha Sheybani is an American biomedical engineer who is an assistant professor of Biomedical engineering at the University of Virginia.
+In 2022, she was appointed as the inaugural research director of the Focused Ultrasound Cancer Immunotherapy Center at the University of Virginia, the first of its kind in the world.

 She was named one of Forbes 30 Under 30 in Science in 2022 and a STAT Wunderkind in 2020.

 Education

 Sheybani earned her Bachelor of Science in Biomedical Engineering from Virginia Commonwealth University in 2015.
 She went on to earn a Ph.D in Biomedical Engineering at the University of Virginia in 2020.